imazen/resizer-web/content/docs/workswith/dotnetnuke.md

-Append: /docs/install/generic
+Layout: install_page
+Tags: cms

-# ImageResizer and DotNetNuke
+# DotNetNuke and ImageResizer

 DotNetNuke users can follow the standard installation instructions; no special steps are required.